Positions on next file record according to a search item. The record is not read.

 : the lock specified by HStartLock

 is automatically taken into account.
-To ignore the lock performed by HStartLock
+If you do not want to take into account the blocking performed by the HStartLock